OSGeo/OSGeoLive-doc/en/quickstart/geoserver_quickstart.rst

         * by dragging a box on the map while holding down the :kbd:`shift key` - this will zoom in to the box selected (or as near as will fit in the screen).

-#.
 Experiment with this view and look at some of the other previews.
 Once you are comfortable viewing existing data you can move on to adding some new data.

 Loading Data
 ================================================================================

+..
+HB comment: is the following still true?
+6.5rc2 worked for me from a DVD+R

 .. note::
     You will not be able to carry out the following steps if you are